carbon-language/carbon-lang/docs/project/goals.md

-**Automated source-to-source migration of large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low human interaction, under 2%, to achieve high fidelity migration results.
+**Automated source-to-source migration of large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very [low human interaction]() to achieve high fidelity migration results.
 We do not require all C++ code to be migratable in this fashion, and the resulting Carbon may be non-idiomatic.
 We can add reasonable constraints here if those constraints are already well established best practices for C++ development, including design patterns, testing coverage, or usage of sanitizers.
 Over many years, as Carbon evolves and codebases have had time to migrate, the results of